una/personal-goals/ideas-and-misc/book-checklist.md

 - [ ] Rich Dad, Poor Dad -- Robert Kiyosaki
 - [ ] Revolution -- Russell Brand
 - [ ] One More Thing -- B.J.
 Novak

-Recommendations
----

-If you leave a rec, please sign your name!